 Gum Tree Caravan Park, Port Fairy

 We were very impressed with our stay in a studio cabin, which was lovely and modern, including an ensuite bathroom and a great kitchen with everything we could need.
-Naturally our dog was welcome to stay inside with us, for just an extra $10 per night, and the owner of the park was very friendly.
+Naturally our dog was welcome to stay inside with us, for just an extra $10 per night (as of 2019), and the owner of the park was very friendly.

 The nearby town of Port Fairy is a beautiful spot.
 I recommend getting a listing of the many historic buildings and going on a self-guided tour, or going for a stroll along the waterfront with your pup.